 Print out my free meditation quotes PDF, and hang the quotes where you can see them during the day.

-Those who regularly practiced meditation far outperformed the others in their ability to focus and stay on task.
+Those who had completed meditation training far outperformed the others in their ability to focus and stay on task.
+They also reported less stress during the exercise.
+This wasn't about being calmer—it was about performing better under pressure.

 Published: 12/08/2011